-The program "musrSim" is a relatively general program that can be used to simulate the response of a μ SR [1] instruments (detectors) to muons and their decay particles (electrons, positrons and gammas), optionally including "optical photons".
-Even though musrSim is tailored to the needs of the μ SR technique [7], it has been used also in the studies of beam-line elements like spin rotators, as well as in the detector development studies without any muons involved, e.g. to test the response of an APD-based scintillator counters to the irradiation of Sr radioactive source [2].
-It should be streitforward to apply musrSim also to the low energy particle-physics experiments with muons.
+The program "musrSim" is a relatively general program that can be used to simulate the response of a μ SR [1] instruments (detectors) to muons and their decay particles (electrons, positrons and gammas).
+Even though musrSim is tailored to the needs of the μ SR technique [7], it has been used also in the detector development studies without any muons involved, e.g. to test the response of an APD-based scintillator counters to the irradiation of Sr radioactive source [2].

 The program is based on the Geant4 [3] and Root [4] libraries.
-Geant4 is Monte Carlo toolkit used (not only) in particle physics to simulate the passage of particles through detectors.
-Root is an analysis tool that allows one to manipulate and analyse the simulated data, namely to plot histograms and other graphical output.
+Geant4 is Monte Carlo toolkit used (not only) in particle physics to simulate the passage of particles through the detectors.
+Root is an analysis tool that allows to manipulate and analyse the simulated data, namely to plot histograms and other graphical output.